Alex Ciabattoni: Professional career

 On 26 June 2023, Ciabattoni signed with the Perth Lynx for the 2023–24 WNBL season, returning to the team for a third stint.
-Key to her return was her leadership, basketball smarts, and being a quality ball handler and defender.
+Key to her return, according to coach Ryan Petrik, was her "leadership, basketball smarts, and being a quality ball handler and defender."

 Ciabattoni joined the Cockburn Cougars for the 2024 NBL1 West season.
 On 12 July, she had a triple-double with 13 points, 12 rebounds and 12 assists in a 131–78 win over the Kalamunda Eastern Suns.
 She was named to the All-NBL1 West First Team.
 She helped the Cougars reach the NBL1 West grand final, where they lost 97–81 to the Rockingham Flames despite Ciabattoni's game-high 30 points.

 After mulling over European options, Ciabattoni re-signed with the Lynx late in the off-season as the last player announced by the club for the 2024–25 WNBL season.
 On 16 February 2025, in the regular season finale, Ciabattoni hit the match winning shot for the first time in her career, helping the Lynx defeat the Townsville Fire in overtime to secure second place.

 Ciabattoni joined the Rockingham Flames for the 2025 NBL1 West season.

 On 4 July 2025, Ciabattoni re-signed with the Lynx for the 2025–26 WNBL season.
+On 21 December 2025, she scored a career-high 32 points in a 109–82 win over the Adelaide Lightning.
+She was named to the All-WNBL Second Team.
+She helped the Lynx reach the WNBL grand final series, where they lost 2–0 to the Townsville Fire despite her 23 points in game two.
+For the season, she averaged career highs in points (14.8), three-pointers made (1.2), rebounds (3.2) and blocks (0.6).

+Ciabattoni joined the Cockburn Cougars for the 2026 NBL1 West season, returning to the team for a second stint.
+After six games, she left the Cougars and joined the West Adelaide Bearcats for the rest of the 2026 NBL1 Central season.
+She helped the Bearcats reach the NBL1 Central grand final, where they lost 76–70 to the Sturt Sabres despite Ciabattoni's 16 points.

+On 5 May 2026, Ciabattoni re-signed with the Lynx for the 2026–27 WNBL season.